Eschatologue/CM_wiki/docs/spells/7th-level.md

 ***Pain.*** Each target must make a Constitution Saving Throw and becomes incapacitated with excruciating pain for 1 minute on a failed save.

 ***Sleep.*** Each target must make a Wisdom Saving Throw and falls unconscious for 10 minutes on a failed save.
-A creature awakens if it takes damage or if someone uses an action to shake or slap it awake.
+A creature awakens if it takes damage or if someone uses an :rsc-action: **Action** to shake or slap it awake.

 ***Stunning.*** Each target must make a Wisdom Saving Throw and becomes stunned for 1 minute on a failed save.